JCHAVEROT/bachelor-thesis/README.md

 ## *Baseline solution implementation of a deep learning model for unseen spacecraft pose estimation*

-I am currently doing my bachelor thesis at EPF Lausanne in Switzerland under the supervision of Dr. Mathieu Salzmann.
+I did my bachelor thesis at EPF Lausanne in Switzerland under the supervision of Dr. Mathieu Salzmann.

 Advisors: Chen Zhao & Andrew Price